Ashford Borough Local Plan 2041: Call for Sites & Housing and Economic Land Availability Assessment

 Any revised plan will need to identify sufficient land to meet future requirements for new homes, Gypsy and Traveller pitches, and jobs in the borough; as well as places for retail and leisure uses, and community infrastructure, and visitor and tourism facilities.
 To reflect the council’s ongoing commitment to create sustainable places that support the environment, health and wellbeing, and that seek to mitigate and adapt to, climate change; potential sites for new green spaces, energy generation, Biodiversity Net Gain opportunities, and wetlands for Nutrient Neutrality mitigation and/or nature based initiatives are also being sought.

-Types of sites or developments you can suggest
+Types of sites or developments the Council is looking at:

-To be accepted, sites must have an area of at least 0.25 hectares or be capable of accommodating 5+ dwellings or 500+ sqm of employment floorspace.
+To be considered in the HELAA, sites must have an area of at least 0.25 hectares or be capable of accommodating 5+ dwellings or 500+ sqm of employment floorspace.
 They could include vacant or derelict land, or opportunities for strategic conversions or extensions to existing buildings.

-We are seeking a broad range of sites to help meet development requirements for a variety of different land uses.
+A broad range of sites were to help meet development requirements for a variety of different land uses.
 These include: